 Most pay advance or pay-on-demand services require you to download an app.
 You have to sign up for a wage advance app of your choosing, which will directly connect with your bank or employer.

-The only condition is for you to be employed and have an income.
-Based on your regular earnings, the app will calculate how much money you can borrow.
+The primary condition is for you to be employed and have an income.
+Based on your regular earnings, the service will calculate how much money you can borrow.
 You can then apply for a wage advance and receive the cash in minutes.

 One such app is PressPay.
 The steps for using PressPay include:

-- Registration – only takes two minutes tops, as it uses your phone number and text messages, so you don’t even need to download an app.
+- Registration – only takes a few minutes tops, as it works online and over text, you don’t even need to download another app.

 - Approval– based on your current earnings, PressPay calculates your available balance for withdrawal.

-- Withdrawal – just send a text message to request an advance transfer into your bank account.
+- Withdrawal – just login to your dashboard or send a text message to request an advance transfer into your bank account.